Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Additional FDR Analysis

 Adding safety prompts alone does not remedy this issue.
-Even with safety prompts, weak attention to safety-critical regions (second attention map in Fig.~\ref{fig:attention_map_others_b}) keeps the overall FDR low (green line in Fig.~\ref{fig:fdr_figstep}).
-In contrast, incorporating visual contexts that explicitly reference the embedded text significantly strengthens cross-modal attention (third attention map in Fig.~\ref{fig:attention_map_others_b}), resulting in higher FDR values (blue line in Fig.~\ref{fig:fdr_figstep}) and clearer representational separation between safe and unsafe instructions.
-Moreover, when visual contexts are combined with safety prompts, the FDR improves further (red line in Fig.~\ref{fig:fdr_figstep}), demonstrating that once visual grounding is established, safety prompting can further amplify representational separability.
+Even with safety prompts, weak attention to safety-critical regions (second attention map in Fig.~\ref{fig:attention_map_others_b}) keeps the overall FDR low (brown line in Fig.~\ref{fig:fdr_figstep}).
+In contrast, incorporating visual contexts that explicitly reference the embedded text significantly strengthens cross-modal attention (third attention map in Fig.~\ref{fig:attention_map_others_b}), resulting in higher FDR values (orange line in Fig.~\ref{fig:fdr_figstep}) and clearer representational separation between safe and unsafe instructions.
+Moreover, when visual contexts are combined with safety prompts, the FDR improves further (blue line in Fig.~\ref{fig:fdr_figstep}), demonstrating that once visual grounding is established, safety prompting can further amplify representational separability.

-Overall, these findings confirm that insufficient attention to safety-critical regions is the fundamental issue in multimodal safety, and that vision-aware query reformulation provides distinct representations between safe and unsafe queries for accurate risk evaluation.
+Overall, these findings confirm that insufficient attention to safety-critical regions is a key issue in multimodal safety, and that vision-aware query reformulation provides distinct representations between safe and unsafe queries for accurate risk evaluation.